Tag Archives: statistics

 • Recently deceased birds can give an accurate weight, but specimens will not.

 • Length of the bird from the tip of the beak to the tip of the tail.
-This measurement is taken with the bird lying flat on its back, its head and tail stretched as flat against the table surface as possible.
-(Baldwin et al. 1931, Fig. 1)
+This measurement is taken with the bird lying flat on its back, its head and tail stretched as flat against the table surface as possible (Figure 1 © Baldwin et al. 1931 as licensed by Creative Commons).

 • This is not the “height” of the bird, which on many internet sites seems to mean a measurement from the crown of the head to either the tip of the tail or the bottom of the feet while the bird is perched or standing.
 This “height” usually is stated as being about 3 feet for a Bald Eagle, although the method of measuring this is rarely specified.